-Tables 1.6A and 1.6B as well as a graphical representation in Figure 1.5 show the Assistant Professor Cohorts in both STEM and non-STEM departments at NMSU.
+Tables 1.6A and 1.6B as well as a graphical representation in Figure 1.8 show the Assistant Professor Cohorts in both STEM and non-STEM departments at NMSU.
 The data indicates that fewer STEM females have been tenured than males both within cohorts and overall.
-There are 17 tenured females and 17 who are not yet tenured.
-Conversely there are 63 tenured males and 31 males not yet tenured.
+There are 20 tenured females and 16 who are not yet tenured.
+Conversely there are 65 tenured males and 34 males not yet tenured.
 The numbers of males and females who have been promoted are much closer in non-STEM departments.
-In non-STEM departments there are 52 tenured females and 50 females not yet tenured compared to 48 tenured males and 42 males not yet tenured.
+In non-STEM departments there are 58 tenured females and 45 females not yet tenured compared to 49 tenured males and 38 males not yet tenured.
 A significant number of tenure-track faculty left NMSU before reaching tenure.
-A total of 36 males and 45 females left the institution before getting tenure in non-STEM departments, versus 20 males and 6 females in STEM departments.
+A total of 42 males and 54 females left the institution before getting tenure in non-STEM departments, versus 25 males and 7 females in STEM departments.
 The percentage of males leaving before tenure is higher than for females in tenure-track STEM positions.
-Of note in Figure 1.5 is the roughly equal number of tenured STEM and tenured non-STEM males, compared to the the significantly fewer tenured STEM women compared to the tenured non-STEM women.

-Table 1.7A: Associate Professor Cohorts, STEM Departments

-Table 1.7B: Associate Professor Cohorts, Non-STEM Departments
+Table 1.7A: Tenure and Promotion Status, Associate Professor Cohorts, STEM Departments Table 1.7B: Tenure and Promotion Status Associate Professor Cohorts, Non-STEM Departments Figure 1.6